cysmith/neural-style-tf/README.md

 </p>

 ### Gradient Descent Initialization
-The gradient descent is controlled using `--init_img_type` for single images and `--init_frame_type` or `--init_first_frame_type` for video frames.
-For a single image, the gradient descent can be initialized with white noise `random`, the content image `content`, or the style image `style`.
+The initialization of the gradient descent is controlled using `--init_img_type` for single images and `--init_frame_type` or `--init_first_frame_type` for video frames.
+For single images, the gradient descent can be initialized with white noise `random`, the content image `content`, or the style image `style`.
 For video frames, the gradient descent can also be initialized with the previous stylized frame `prev` or the previous stylized frame warped to the current frame `prev_warp`.
 White noise allows an arbitrary number of distinct images to be generated.
 Whereas, initializing with a fixed image converges to the same output.

 Here we reproduce Figure 6 from the first paper:
 <p align="center">